 Thanks for checking out the blog and be sure to listen over the air on KUCR

-88.3FM on Sundays at midnight, or on Mondays at 10pm PST.
+88.3FM on Saturdays at 9pm, or on Mondays at 10pm PST.
 You can also

 listen through KUCR.org, Radio Garden, or Tune-In.
 You can find this episode's playlist below.